RhysU/c99sh/README.md

 c99sh
 =====

-A shebang-friendly script for "interpreting" single C99 files, including rcfile support.
+A shebang-friendly script for "interpreting" single C99 and C++ files, including rcfile support.

 For example, installing this `~/.c99shrc` control file